 I was tempted to include all three songs from Walk the Moon’s recent release, since I also really liked all of them.
 But I decided to hold back, since there will be a full album later in the year, and they will probably be making more appearances here.
 It’s been a while since 2017’s What If Nothing, but I really liked that album, so I’m excited.

-Some other ones to watch going forward, who might show up again soon: Jukebox the Ghost (who’s next album comes out literally next week), Smallpools, Caroline Polachek (maybe??), Miami Horror, Bastille, Bad Suns, the Family Crest, Coldplay, the Wombats (although the full album comes out in early January), and probably a few more that I can’t think of or who haven’t confirmed it yet.
+Some other ones to watch going forward, who might show up again soon: Jukebox the Ghost (who’s next album comes out literally next week) [edit: past-me was mistaken, it was just a single], Smallpools, Caroline Polachek (maybe??), Miami Horror, Bastille, Bad Suns, the Family Crest, Coldplay, the Wombats (although the full album comes out in early January), and probably a few more that I can’t think of or who haven’t confirmed it yet.
 And of course, I’ll probably just stumble randomly on a bunch of things at random too.

 |Don't Freak||The Aces|